GallowayLabMIT/protocols/docs/protocols/tc/cryopreservation and thawing.rst

 =================================================================
-Cryopreservation and plating from frozen stock of mammalian cells
+Mammalian cells cryopreservation and plating from frozen stock
 =================================================================